hazelcast/management-center-packaging/README.md

 sudo yum install hazelcast-management-center
 ```

-### Install a SNAPSHOT/DEVEL/BETA version with Homebrew
+### Install a SNAPSHOT version with Homebrew

-You need to add `snapshot`/`devel`/`beta` suffix to the package version when
+You need to add `snapshot` suffix to the package version when
 installing a snapshot.

-Run the following to install the latest `5.1-SNAPSHOT` version:
+Run the following to install the latest `6.0-SNAPSHOT` version:

 ```
 brew tap hazelcast/hz
-brew install hazelcast-management-center@5.1.snapshot
+brew install hazelcast-management-center@6.0.snapshot
 ```

 Search for available versions using the following command: